DoD-Platform-One/minio-operator/docs/DEVELOPMENT_MAINTENANCE.md

 # How to Upgrade Minio Operator Package

-1. Sync with new chart.
-This can be done with kpt or meld:
-    `kpt pkg update chart/@{TAG} --strategy alpha-git-patch`
-    or
-    `kpt pkg update chart/@{TAG} --strategy force-delete-replace`
-    or Meld UI
-    1. Move `minio.min.io_tenants.yaml` to `minio-operator-crds/templates/`
-    2. Update `minio-operator-crds/Chart.yaml` with new version
-    3. Update `chart/Chart.yaml` dependency version
-    4. Rebuild dependency .tgz:
-       `export HELM_EXPERIMENTAL_OCI=1`
-       `helm dependency update chart`
+1. To update minio-operator's helm chart, visit the [upstream](https://github.com/minio/operator/tree/master/helm-releases) to see if there is a new release.
+Check for the helm-relases that follow the naming `operator-{version}.tgz` for the latest version.
+Whenever a dependency is updated you need to run `helm dependencies update ./chart` to pull in the new chart.
+Make sure the old helm chart has been removed and the new one has been added within chart/charts.
-2. Update version references for the Chart in chart/Chart.yaml. versionshould be-bb.0(ex:1.14.3-bb.0) and appVersion should be(ex:1.14.3).
+2. Update version references for the Chart in chart/Chart.yaml.
+Version should be-bb.0(ex:1.14.3-bb.0) and appVersion should be(ex:1.14.3).
 Also validate that the BB annotation for the main Minio version is updated (leave the Tetrate version as-is unless you are updating those images).
-3. Verify that chart/values.yaml tag and tidTAG have been updated to the new version.
+3. Verify that chart/values.yaml tag have been updated to the new version.
 4. Add a changelog entry for the update.
 At minimum mention updating the image versions.
 5. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md).
 6. Open an MR in "Draft" status (or check the one that Renovate creates for the issue) and validate that CI passes.
 This will perform a number of smoke tests against the package, but it is good to manually deploy to test some things that CI doesn't.
 Follow the steps below for manual testing.